-From the architect.
+Text description provided by the architects.
 The Gates Vascular Institute (GVI) is a one-of-a-kind facility planned as a cornerstone of a world- class academic medical center.
 The facility spans 10 floors and includes 59 exam rooms, five admissions offices, 62 private rooms and several patient and family amenities including a cafeÌ, wellness center/library and multi-purpose classrooms.

 GVI also accommodates 16 intensive care beds, seven surgery rooms, 15 labs and an entire SUNY Buffalo research facility with labs for research, operations and a vivarium and incubator.
 The institute is intended to bring people â€” patients, surgeons and researchers â€” together for the exchange of knowledge and growth.